 If you’re experiencing an infected or broken tooth, a dental crown (also known as a dental cap) can help you feel better and preserve both the functionality and appearance of your smile.
 This facet of restorative dentistry also comes in handy for those with dental implants who may need their crown restored.
 It can also be used for cosmetic purposes.
-No matter what the case may be, Dr. Ashley Jackson and our team will help you achieve a smile that you can feel confident in.
-Contact us today to schedule your porcelain crown consultation!Restore Your Smile
+No matter what the case may be, Dr. Ashley Laird and our team will help you achieve a smile that you can feel confident in.
+Contact us today to schedule your porcelain crown consultation!Restore Your Smile Financial Information

 The Dental Crown Process

 The process varies depending on the state of the tooth receiving the crown.
 Typically, the procedure takes two visits to ensure that the fully customized crown fits in seamlessly with your smile.
 At the first visit, our team will examine the tooth under question to ensure that it is in good enough shape to receive the crown.
 If it’s not, we may either file the area down, use a filling to add density to the area, or a mixture of both.
 Once the tooth is prepared for the crown, we’ll take impressions of your teeth so that we can customize your permanent crown to your exact bite.
 Until the next appointment, we’ll fit you with a temporary crown that will protect the tooth in the meantime.
 The next appointment entails bonding the crown to your natural tooth and educating you on the proper techniques for caring for your restoration.

 We usually use a tooth-colored composite resin that allows us to match your crown to the exact shade of your smile.
 However, crowns can be made from a number of other materials.
 These materials include metal alloy, ceramic, steel, resin, and more.
 Which type of crown you get all depends on which tooth is receiving the crown, your budget, and what Dr. Laird thinks is best for your long-term oral health.